LD-SDM: Language-Driven Hierarchical Species Distribution Modeling: Experiments

 \subsection{Results}

 \textbf{Quantitative Evaluation.} In Table~\ref{table-res}, we report the performance of all the models considered in this work.
 LD-SDM has shown better performance than the other models on the task of species range prediction.
 The zero-shot performance of LD-SDM on unseen species is reasonably good.
-Although it has an increased false-positive rate, it can be attributed to the model using higher-level taxonomic relationships. $\Lagr_{\text{RAL}}$ tends to produce overconfident predictions as noticeable from the high MAP(pa) scores corresponding to high $d_{PWCD}$ scores (especially for SINR and SIREN(SH)).
+Although it has an increased false-positive rate, it can be attributed to the model using higher-level taxonomic relationships.
+Our metric is sensitive to model output confidence ranges.
+SINR and SIREN(SH) output likelihood values in 0.0-0.3 range, while our model produces confidence in 0.0-1.0 range.
+This results in lower false positive and true positive rates for the former models than ours. $\Lagr_{\text{RAL}}$ tends to produce overconfident predictions as noticeable from the high MAP(pa) scores corresponding to high $d_{PWCD}$ scores.
 On average, $\Lagr_{\text{ASL}}$ loss is likely to be better performing than the other losses over all the models.
 For SINR, $\Lagr_{\text{ASL}}$ performs the best as compared to the other losses by a large margin.
 This is also evident in the geo-feature regression task.
 Our model has also produced competitive scores on the task of geo-feature regression.
 The coordinate-only models perform nearly as well as models incorporating environmental features.
-So, dropping environmental features could result in faster training times.\\
+So, dropping environmental features could result in faster training.\\